TobieSurette/snow-crab-population-dynamics/studies/instar analysis/ReadMe.md

 that is designed to dig into soft sediment.

 ### Modelling approach
-- However, while larger, maturing instars are harder to separate, they are often more clearly resolved in specific areas in specific years, i.e. global samples are aggregated of growth variations which have occurred over space and time, but specific samples are subject to less growth variation.
-Although local sample sizes are generally not sufficient to perform an independent analysis.
--  Incorporate some structure  the mixture model which tailored for analyzing snow crab on a single sample, relatively fast.
+- Incorporate some **biological growth structure** into the mixture model.
-•	Extend the structure to account for hierarchical samples, applicable for a generating space and time-specific (i.e. inferences).
+- Make use of the fact that sometimes, instars are more easily resolved at the local level than by analyzing an aggregate sample (say over a large area).
+-	Build a hierarchical model which is able to model mixture models both at the local and global levels, leading to growth and instar abundance inferences at both the local and global level.

 ## References
+Marianne Alunno-Bruscia and Bernard Sainte-Marie.
+1998.
+Abdomen allometry, ovary development, and growth of female snow crab, Chionoecetes opilio (Brachyura, Majidae), in the northwestern Gulf of St. Lawrence.
+Canadian Journal of Fisheries and Aquatic Sciences.
+55(2): 459-477. https://doi.org/10.1139/f97-241.

+J. M. (Lobo) Orensanz, Billy Ernst, David A. Armstrong, Variation of Female Size and Stage at Maturity in Snow Crab (Chionoecetes Opilio) (Brachyura: Majidae) from the Eastern Bering Sea, Journal of Crustacean Biology, Volume 27, Issue 4, 1 October 2007, Pages 576–591, https://doi.org/10.1651/S-2790.1.

+Bernard Sainte-Marie, Sylvain Raymond, and Jean-Claude Brêthes.
+1995.
+Growth and maturation of the benthic stages of male snow crab, Chionoecetes opilio (Brachyura: Majidae).
+Canadian Journal of Fisheries and Aquatic Sciences.
+52(5): 903-924. https://doi.org/10.1139/f95-091

-•	Weldon, W.F.R.
+Weldon, W.F.R.
 1893.
 On certain correlated variations in Carcinus moenas.
 Proceedings of the Royal Society of London 54.
 Pp. 318-329.